Better Business Bureau: History

 In 1983, the New York bureau boasted 6,000 members, over 100 full and part-time staffers, and a $1.45 million annual budget as the largest affiliate in the country.
 It had five branches located in Newark, Paramus, White Plains, Wappingers Falls, and Farmingdale.
 In 1987, the branch covering Los Angeles and Orange counties closed down.
 It was replaced six months later by the Southland bureau, a merger of the closed affiliate and the San Bernardino county office.
 There were 180 local bureaus handling about 10.7 million inquiries in 1989.
 In the 1991, some bureaus introduced a 900 number that would incur a cost for those wishing to log a complaint or inquire about a business.
 In 1996, the BBB voted in favor of charging fees to the public for its services.
 In the late 1990s, It also introduced BBBOnline, a subsidiary tasked with vetting internet-based businesses and their websites.
 A privacy seal was made available for those who paid an annual fee and met certain criteria.

-In 2007, the Better Business Bureau introduced a new logo and the tagline “Start With Trust” in an effort to rebrand itself as a proactive, not just reactive, organization.
+In 2007, the BBB introduced a new logo and the tagline “Start With Trust” in an effort to rebrand itself as a proactive, not just reactive, organization.
 On August 16, 2011, the Council of Better Business Bureaus merged its U.S. and Canadian operations into a unified North American system.
 That consolidation was intended to streamline cross‑border complaint management, consumer access, and business accreditation infrastructure.
 By 2013, the organization maintained a database of nearly five million businesses, including more than 400,000 accredited companies.

 Structure and funding

-The Better Business Bureau (BBB) is part of a private, nonprofit federation operating across the United States and Canada.
-Local BBB organizations are independently incorporated, but overseen by the International Association of Better Business Bureaus (IABBB), which establishes standards and monitors compliance.
+The BBB is part of a private, nonprofit federation operating across the United States and Canada.
+Local BBB organizations are independently incorporated, but overseen by the IABBB, which establishes standards and monitors compliance.

 Funding is almost entirely derived from voluntary membership dues paid by accredited businesses.
 Critics argue that this funding model creates a conflict of interest, as local boards and executive leadership often include business representatives—up to 90% in some jurisdictions.

 Dispute resolution procedures

-BBB serves as a consumer-facing mediator offering several types of alternative dispute resolution (ADR), including conciliation, mediation, informal dispute settlement, and both conditionally binding and binding arbitration.
+The BBB serves as a consumer-facing mediator offering several types of alternative dispute resolution (ADR), including conciliation, mediation, informal dispute settlement, and both conditionally binding and binding arbitration.

 Upon filing, complaints are forwarded to the business within two business days, and businesses are requested to respond within 14 calendar days.
 A follow-up is issued if no response is received, and most cases are closed within approximately 30 days with statuses such as “resolved,” “answered,” “unanswered,” or “unresolved.”

 However, critics contend the process remains superficial—sometimes parties with unresolved grievances are offered gift certificates for case closure, raising questions about effectiveness.
-BBB lacks legal enforcement power; it provides mediation rather than judicial resolution.
+The BBB lacks legal enforcement power; it provides mediation rather than judicial resolution.